Triple-T/gradle-play-publisher/README.md

 ### Quickstart

 GPP includes a bootstrap task that pulls down your existing listing and initializes everything for you.
-To use it, run `./gradlew bootstrap`.
+To use it, run `./gradlew bootstrapListing`.

 > Note: if you have a pre-existing `play` folder, it will be reset.